 Overview of the field of public relations, with an emphasis on the principles governing the profession.
 Examines the process that public relations campaigns follow, including the common elements that characterize those campaigns, and explores the career opportunities available to the public relations practitioner.
 Identical to CMn 305.
-Second semester, three hours.
+Second semester, three credits.

-JMC 300-News Writing.
+JMC 230-News Writing.

 Advanced techniques in writing news and features for print and electronic media, with an emphasis on Associated Press style.
-First semester, three hours.
-Prerequisite: JMC 205.
+Second semester, three credits.
+Prerequisite: JMC 105.